kanikaguptakk/Product_design_develop/README.md

-Designing includes- planning, sketching, and the post launching (Graphic Designer-story teller, visuals),
+Designing includes- planning, sketching (idea generation leads to sketcha and vice-versa, add detail and refine), and the post launching
+(Graphic Designer-story teller, visuals),
 (UX- user experience, users with the best possible experience, understanding our customer), (Goal Conversion- motivate the visitors of the mobile app or any design)